pgiambuzzi/INF502/PA1.md

     max_list = [] #creating an empty list in which the score for each shift will be entered if isinstance(shift, float) == True: #tells the user that decimal (type: float) values cannot be supplied, only integers print("Decimal values cannot be accepted for 'shift'.
-Please supply a positive integer.") elif shift > 0: #when a number of shifts is provided, the following loop is run score = 0 #setting the initial score to 0, before any matches are calculated for x in range(len(list_1)): #calculating the number of base pair matches for ZERO shifts
+Please supply a positive integer.") elif shift >= len(list_1):  # rejects a shift input equal to or greater than the number of nucleotides in a given sequence because otherwise there will be no nucleotides lining up between sequences to compare print("Number of shifts cannot equal or exceed the number of nucleotides in the sequence.") elif shift > 0: #when a number of shifts is provided, the following loop is run score = 0 #setting the initial score to 0, before any matches are calculated for x in range(len(list_1)): #calculating the number of base pair matches for ZERO shifts